 Bad for environment

-The Bottom Line: While billions of people the world over consume soy-based food, soybeans have different affects according to how they’re processed and eaten.
-For some, soy makes life easier and healthier while for others, it symbolizes environmental destruction.
+The Bottom Line: While billions of people the world over consume soy-based food, soybeans have different effects according to how they’re processed and eaten.
+For some, soy makes life easier and healthier while for others, it may cause dangerous health side effects and symbolizes environmental destruction.
 Do you eat soy in your diet?